jackiehjm/stx-docs/doc/source/dist_cloud/upgrading-the-systemcontroller-using-the-cli.rst

     .. note::

-        Use the command :command:`system upgrade-start --force` to force the upgrades process to start and to ignore management affecting alarms.
+        Use the command :command:`system upgrade-start --force` to force the upgrade process to start and ignore non-management-affecting alarms.
         This should ONLY be done if these alarms do not cause an issue for the upgrades process.

-    If there are alarms present during the upgrade, subcloud load sync\_status will display "out-of-sync".

 #.
 Start the upgrade from controller-0.